1984 Individual Speedway Junior European Championship

 The 1984 Individual Speedway Junior European Championship was the eighth edition of the European motorcycle speedway Under-21 Championships.
 All participants under the age of 21.
-The title was won by Marvyn Cox.

-The meeting was blighted by the death of Leif Wahlman.
+The title was won by Marvyn Cox but the meeting was blighted by the death of Leif Wahlman.
 During heat 13 his engine seized, causing him to fall and then he was hit from behind.
-The 19-year-old Swede suffered catastrophic brain injuries and died later in hospital.
+The 19-year-old Swede suffered catastrophic brain injuries and died later at the Queen Elizabeth Hospital in King's Lynn.